NoName4Me/light-mock-server/README.md

 # light-mock-server

-A easy mock server with nodeJs and warn water.
+An easy mock server, nodeJs driven.
 Have fun!